Skip to main content

 Set up alerts for partition size differences and review the Risk Analysis dashboard regularly.
 Monitor consumer lag by partition to identify performance impacts.

-Several factors can cause skew even with well-designed partition keys:
+Several factors can cause imbalance even with well-designed partition keys:

-• Time-based patterns: Temporal clustering (business hours vs. night) creates natural skew based on when data was produced
+• Time-based patterns: Temporal clustering (business hours vs. night) creates natural imbalance based on when data was produced

 • Compaction: Log compacted topics retain more messages in partitions with higher key diversity